Archpriest Georges Florovsky

 In 1919, the young Florovsky began to teach at the University of Odessa, but his family was forced to leave Russia in 1920.
 At that time, he realized that there would be no return for him, since the history and philosophy he taught was incompatible with Marxist ideology and would be rejected.
 Florovsky thus became part of the great emigration of the Russian intelligentsia, which also included Nikolai Berdyaev, Sergei Bulgakov, Nicholas Lossky, his son, Vladimir Lossky, Alexander Schmemann, and John Meyendorff, the latter two of whom later followed Florovsky as Dean of St. Vladimir's Orthodox Theological Seminary.

 In 1925, Florovsky was appointed professor for patristics at the St. Sergius Institute of Orthodox Theology in Paris.
 In this subject, he found his real vocation.
 Patristics became for him the benchmark for Orthodox theology and exegesis, as well as a source for many of his contributions and critiques of the ecumenical movement.
 Despite not having earned an academic degree in theology (apart from several honorary degrees he was awarded later), Florovsky would spend the rest of his life teaching at theological institutions.

-In 1949, Florovsky moved to New York City to take a position as Dean of Saint Vladimir's Orthodox Theological Seminary.
+In 1949, Florovsky moved to New York City to take a position as Dean of St. Vladimir's.
 Florovsky's oversight of the development of the theological curriculum led to the Board of Regents of the University of the State of New York granting the Seminary an Absolute Charter in 1953.
 He retired as Dean in 1955.